12 weeks to go

 On the day

-- Prepare a box containing essentials such as marker pens, sticky tape, scissors, string, drawing pins and paper.
+- Create an event survival kit containing items such as marker pens, tape, scissors, string, drawing pins and paper.
+Charge your phone.

 After the event

-- Thank all your volunteers and write to the businesses who gave donations or supported your event – let them know how much was raised and what you plan to use the money for.
+- Thank volunteers and any businesses who supported your event.
+Tell them how much was raised and how it will be spent.